INNFINITEMINDS/neurodevstat/README.md

 ---

+## Requirements

+* `fastq-dump` - utility for converting SRA data to the FASTQ format

+* `python3` - a working installation of Python v3.5+ as a glue language

+* `kallisto` - probabilistic pseudo-aligner for quantifying RNA-seq reads

+* `R` - a working installation of R v3.3+ is used for statistical analyses

+---

 ## Notes

-These are the materials as part of  my participation in the [Genomic Data Science Capstone](https://www.coursera.org/learn/genomic-data-science-project), a part of the [_Genomic Big Data Science Specialization_](https://www.coursera.org/specializations/genomic-data-science)
+This work was produced as part of  my participation in the [Genomic Data Science Capstone](https://www.coursera.org/learn/genomic-data-science-project), a part of the [_Genomic Big Data Science Specialization_](https://www.coursera.org/specializations/genomic-data-science)